Assistive Device Training: Canes (Rehabilitation Therapy)

-Canes should not be used for patients who have a partial–weight-bearing or non-weight–bearing status because they cannot provide sufficient stability and support to be used safely.
+Canes should not be used for patients who have a partial weight-bearing or non-weight–bearing status because they cannot provide sufficient stability and support to be used safely.

-Canes are used to assist with walking in a variety of reasons, which may include impaired balance, joint instability, pain, fatigue, and a need to reduce weight bearing in the lower extremity.
-Canes are available in many shapes and sizes: single-point canes (also called straight or standard canes), large- and small-based quad canes, freestanding canes such as the "hurry cane" or "trusty cane," hemi canes, rolling canes, and canes with laser lights to assist in an episode of freezing of gait.3 Canes are typically made from lightweight aluminum and are adjustable via push buttons.
+Canes are used to assist with walking for a variety of reasons, which may include impaired balance, joint instability, pain, fatigue, and a need to reduce weight bearing in the lower extremity.
+Canes are available in many shapes and sizes: single-point canes (also called straight or standard canes), large- and small-based quad canes, freestanding canes such as the "hurry cane" or "trusty cane," hemi canes, rolling canes, and canes with laser lights to assist in an episode of freezing of gait.1 Canes are typically made from lightweight aluminum and are adjustable via push buttons.
 Those made from wood can be adjusted by cutting them to the desired length.

 The handgrip on a cane should be selected based on patient comfort.
 There should be adequate surface area on the hand to allow for transfer of weight from the upper extremity to the floor.

 Clinicians must provide careful instruction regarding use, fit, and safety with canes because of the risk of falls.
 Canes that are of improper height can cause disturbances to the walking pattern and can increase the risk for falls.
 Canes that are too short in length can cause stooped posture, and those that are too long in length do not provide the intended support.